OkayAlright/MinNo/extras/making_MinNo.md

 It is a surprise that Racket hasn't broken out of their educational roots in regards to Dr.Racket like the rest of the language has.
-Though education is still a huge part of Racket, the language platform discussion has really taken off.[CITE] It's reputation for a systems scripting language is also getting some recognition as well.[CITE] The language from an inner mechanics level has evolved greatly even since I started using it (Spring, 2013).
-But by far one of the most interesting footholds I have witnessed Racket take is in game scripting.[CITE] You can find talks about 3d rendering systems and game engines at quite a few different Racket conventions, this is not surprising.[CITE] But at GDC, one of the largest graphics and game conventions currently the company Naughty Dog has given multiple lectures about their use of LISP languages and most recently their utalization of Racket.[CITE] Something about their process just seems to root around using LISP (considering they went through the trouble of maintaining their own sub language for a number of years).[CITE] For the last new (award winning) titles they have released, Racket has been their choice in scripting languages.
-[CITE]
+Though education is still a huge part of Racket, the language platform discussion has really taken off.
+By far one of the most interesting footholds I have witnessed Racket take is in game scripting as the main language for one of the most celebrated Sony developers.[14](https://www.youtube.com/watch?v=oSmqbnhHp1c)
+Something about their process just seems to root around using LISP (considering they went through the trouble of maintaining their own sub language for a number of years).[15](http://all-things-andy-gavin.com/2011/03/12/making-crash-bandicoot-gool-part-9/) For the last new (award winning) titles they have released, Racket has been their choice in scripting languages.

 The movements into fields are far apart as language development and gaming scripting have done a great deal to lift Racket out of it's